Ladner, British Columbia: Location and features

 On Ladner Trunk Road, east of Arthur Drive, two malls with supermarkets, major restaurants and other modern shops and services are found.
 The town is experiencing a boom of condominium development in this area, and the population is growing accordingly.
 Numerous parks are found throughout the community, especially along the canals which used to be used for transport through the area.
 No longer passable for boats, today they are still clean and fresh enough to allow fishing along their banks.

 Ladner is home to two public swimming pools, one of which is an older outdoor facility located near the public library and community centre.
 A much larger pool is located on Harvest Drive next to the Municipal Hall in the Ladner Leisure Centre.
 This indoor pool features a large 25m main pool, a smaller leisure pool, a swirl pool, sauna and rock climbing wall.
-Also located in this facility is a skating rink and a gymnasium partially funded by Vancouver's Junior Hockey Team, the Vancouver Giants.
+Also located in this facility is a skating rink and a gymnasium partially funded by Vancouver's junior hockey team, the Vancouver Giants.

 Ladner is the location of the Delta Municipal Hall, police station, and the Delta Hospital.
 Public education is administered by School District 37 Delta.
 Schools include Delta Secondary School and K-7 elementary schools including Hawthorne, Holly, Ladner, Port Guichon and Neilson Grove Elementary School.
 Independent K-7 schools Sacred Heart and Delta Christian also serve local students.

 On March 1, 2006, Ladner made national headlines when an out-of-control house party resulted in hospitalization of the 13-year-old host for alcohol poisoning and nearly CA$70,000 in damage.
 A 13-year-old boy was also hospitalized with injuries to his head, with temporary memory loss.

+Climate

 Holidays and attractions

 Each spring Ladner hosts the Ladner Pioneer May Days (commonly referred to by residents simply as May Days), the longest-running festival in Delta, which was first celebrated in 1896.
 It is held on the weekend following the holiday commemorating Queen Victoria's birthday.
 It includes a parade, a carnival, and many other local events.

 Every other Sunday during the summer months the major streets in the village are reserved for Ladner Village Market, a farmer's market featuring live music, food, entertainment, fresh local produce and homemade arts and crafts.
 Vendors from as far away as Kelowna and Vancouver Island, along with many local farmers and artisans, set up stalls selling hand-crafted and locally grown products.
 This market has become a major draw to the community, attracting thousands of out-of-town visitors each market day.

 In September 2008 Ladner and Delta hosted Delta Rivermania, a celebration of the 200th anniversary of Simon Fraser's journey down the Fraser River.
 It was a weekend long event that lasted from September 26–28, 2008.
 It included theatrical performances, a pancake breakfast, clam chowder cookoff, midnight market and street entertainment.
 It was the final weekend of BC Rivermania celebrations, part of the BC 150.